elsevierlabs-os/AnnotationQuery/Readme.md

 **Preceding**  -  Return the preceding sibling annotations for every annotation in the anchor Dataset[AQAnnotations].
 The preceding sibling annotations can optionally be required to be contained in a container Dataset[AQAnnotations].
 The return type of this function is different from other functions.
 Instead of returning a Dataset[AQAnnotation] this function returns a Dataset[(AQAnnotation,Array[AQAnnotation])].

 **Following**  -  Return the following sibling annotations for every annotation in the anchor Dataset[AQAnnotations].
 The following sibling annotations can optionally be required to be contained in a container Dataset[AQAnnotations].
 The return type of this function is different from other functions.
 Instead of returning a Dataset[AQAnnotation] this function returns a Dataset[(AQAnnotation,Array[AQAnnotation])].

+**TokensSpan**  -  Provides the ability to create a string from a list of tokens that are contained in a span.
+The specified tokenProperty is used to extract the values from the tokens when creating the string.
+For SCNLP, this tokenProperty could be values like 'orig', 'lemma', or 'pos'.
+The spans would typically be a SCNLP 'sentence' or could even be things like an OM 'ce:para'.
+Returns a Dataset[AQAnnotation] spans with 3 new properties all prefixed with the specified tokenProperty value followed by (ToksStr, ToksSpos, ToksEpos) The ToksStr property will be the concatenated string of token property values contained in the span.
+The ToksSPos and ToksEpos are properties that will help us determine the start/end offset for each of the individual tokens in the ToksStr.
+These helper properties are needed for the function RegexTokensSpan so we can generate accurate accurate start/end offsets based on the str file.

+**RegexTokensSpan**  -  Provides the ability to apply a regular expression to the concatenated string generated by TokensSpan.
+For the strings matching the regex, a Dataset[AQAnnotations] will be returned.
+The AQAnnotation will correspond to the offsets within the concatenated string containing the match.

 #### Concordancers